lushenghe96vt/IRRIGATION_CONTROLLER/docs/devlog.md

 - configured websockets, everything works
 - changed relay power to D5 from 3v3
 - implemented button on webpage for manual override
+- should clean up webpage to display whether the valve is open or closed and make it look prettier?